Are you in the Power Struggle stage of your relationship? Take the quiz

 Before you can decide if you need a therapist, you and your partner need to be on the same page about what you want to achieve in therapy.
 If you're not sure what you want to work on, that's OK.
 A therapist can help you and your partner figure out what you need to work on and how to best address those issues.

-Some common reasons couples seek therapy include communication problems, infidelity, relationship boredom, sexual difficulties, and jealousy.
+Some common reasons couples seek therapy include recovery from affairs and infidelity, communication, conflict resolution, relationship boredom, lack of sex, and insecurity.

 What to Consider after a Few Sessions